Design students build skills, community with intensive workshops

 Seeking a redesign of the area, the library tasked students with producing interior design packages that arouse a heightened sense of magic and mystery.
 Teams of students proposed concepts for an experiential place of wonder for children as they find the hidden entrance and step into the Secret Room for an enriching experience.

-The winning team of Sarah Chambers, Gillian Kostek, Amy McFeely, Caroline Pedrotti, Thomas Richter, Jonathan Sutton and Sarah Vollmer designed “Haven.”
+The winning team of Sara Chambers, Gillian Kostek, Amy McFeely, Caroline Pedrotti, Thomas Richter, Jonathan Sutton and Sarah Vollmer designed “Haven.”
 It’s a flexible, multi-use space that maintains the Secret Room’s cultural and historical context to Rochester.
 The lively layout features areas for stories, movies, learning and play.

 Pedrotti said the structure of Hyperspace — which places third-year students on each team in leadership roles — sets a foundation for success even after the workshop’s completion.